Sub-desk · Free for students

-Free PDF Summarizers for Students
+Free PDF summarizers for students

-Academic integrity note first
+Academic integrity note

-Summarizing to find papers worth reading in depth is fine.
+Summarising to find papers worth reading in depth is fine.
 Including AI summaries in your submitted work without disclosure is not.
 Always cite the original paper, never the AI summary.
 Check your institution's current AI policy.

-NotebookLM (free, Google account) is the best starting point for most students - upload 50 papers per notebook, ask questions across all of them, generate audio overviews.
+NotebookLM (free, Google account) is the best starting point for most students.
+Upload 50 papers per notebook, ask questions across all of them, generate audio overviews.
 Add Scholarcy ($9.99/mo, has student pricing) when you need structured per-paper extraction with methods and limitations as separate fields.

 NotebookLM